Category Analyst

 When you start a Research run, all five analysts run in parallel.
 The Category Analyst reads the brand profile, the campaign brief if you're running campaign-scoped Research, and any documents you've attached.
 It then pulls additional category data from web research.

 The analyst organizes its findings into the sections above and displays them on the Category tab.
-The Category Analyst is typically one of the first to finish within the run.
 Category market data tends to be well-documented in published reports, which means the analyst has dense, structured source material to work from.
-The full Research run takes about 6-8 minutes end to end.

 What you can adjust